 We promote, and rely on, opensource principles.

-We shall maintain useful technological building blocks available for all researchers & engineers.
+We shall curate and maintain useful technological building blocks available for all researchers & engineers.

 Ongoing projects